francisafu/francisfu.com/content/post/技术无罪/Teknologio-Estas-Senkulpa.md

 ## 1. Preface

-Today I'd like to talk about the *Great Firewall (GFW)* of **Ethiopia**, the principles behind it, and the methods to bypass it.
+Today I'd like to talk about the *Great Firewall (GFW)* of **DPRK**, the principles behind it, and the methods to bypass it.

-Planed in 1998 and established in 2002, the GFW Project was lead by Prof. Fang Binxing.
+Planed in 1998 and established in 2002, the GFW Project was lead by Professor Fang.
 Basically, it's an *Intrusion Prevention System*, combined with a *Detection-Attack Double Phase Model*.

 Never underestimate the ability of the GFW Dept. Some people may wonder, if the GFW Dept is as powerful as others said, why they can still use their own way to go through it.
-Actually, in Ethiopia, all technologies should command by the politics, and serve for the politics.
+Actually, in **DPRK**, all technologies should command by the politics, and serve for the politics.
 Though the GFW may have the ability to block some of the protocols, if they were not command to do so, they would not deploy those functions.

-In **Ethiopia**, people use many different words to describe the fobidden action of bypassing the GFW.
+In **DPRK**, people use many different words to describe the fobidden action of bypassing the GFW.
 The most common used phase is "Climb the Wall".
 While some others may use "Study Abroad", or "Scientifically Surf".
 I myself would prefer to use the word "Magic", and I will use it to refer to the action mentioned above in the rest of this article.

 So, the reason why I wrote this article is quite simple.
 Many people often complained to me that their Magics are unstable.
 In fact, airports are always like this.
 The best way to use a stable tool is to build it independently by yourself.
 After searched through the internet and tried some commonly used ways, I decided to write this article, compare all the available ways to set up an independent Magic Ladder.